 Turning F-Lock key ON automatically

-Category: General
+Category: Hardware

 On certain Microsoft keyboards, the function keys (F1, F2, F3, etc.) will not work normally unless you press the F-Lock key.
-Arrogantly flouting decades of keyboard convention, Microsoft markets "Natural" and "Multimedia" and "Office" keyboards that have the F-keys reassigned to common Microsoft Office actions.
+Arrogantly flouting decades of keyboard convention, Microsoft markets Natural and Multimedia and Office keyboards that have the F-keys reassigned to common Microsoft Office actions.
 Here's how to fix it...

 Unfortunately Microsoft made the F-Lock key a hardware switch in the keyboard and its default state is set to OFF, every time the computer is started.
 As a result, users are frustrated when the function keys do something unexpected because they forgot to hit the F-Lock key to restore the functions keys to their normal state.